Demo-AI-Edge-Crazy-Train/volcamp-2025-lab-statement/content/development/intelligent-train.en.md

 weight= 4
 +++

-In this section we will import the new model trained in the first section.
+In this section we will import the new model trained before.

 - Open a new terminal

 ![terminal](/images/dev-section/new-terminal-bash.png)

-- Run the commands below:
+- Run the commands below, replace user_id with your assigned user name:

 ```
 cd intelligent-train
-curl -o models/model.onnx http://minio.minio:9000/<replace user_id with your assigned user name>/models/model.onnx
+curl -o models/model.onnx http://minio.minio:9000/<user_id>/models/model.onnx
 ```